The basket has been updated

 To facilitate an operation of such scale, in Ethiopia, the World Food Programme has established an entire system that provides seeds and supports the management of crops through harvesting, processing and distribution.
 At its core, this system provides food for school children, which enables them to focus on their education.

 The school that Arthur visited feeds 1,400 children every day, many of whom walk up to five kilometres from surrounding villages.
-In addition to providing a nutritious meal for these children, Arthur also witnessed a positive impact on immediate communities that grown and harvest much of the food.
+In addition to providing a nutritious meal for these children, Arthur also witnessed a positive impact on immediate communities that grow and harvest much of the food.
 Crops are harvested and then taken to primary cooperative centres in close proximity of the fields.
 Bags of wheat, barley, teff, kidney beans and corn are then weighed and sold, the farmers paid and the produce taken further afield, sometimes up to 300 kilometres to centres set up by the World Food Programme.
 From here, produce is distributed to schools, colleges and educations centres.

 This system feeds millions of children.
 The World Food Programme is the vessel through which the money and food flows, minimising corruption and allowing for easy, safe production and delivery.